HIV Community Wellness Initiative

 About the HIV Community Wellness Initiative

 The HIV Community Wellness Initiative supports First Nations communities in addressing HIV prevention, testing, and treatment.
-This program provides funding of up to CAD$25,000-50,000/ year, (maximum of two years) for community-led activities, including health promotion, education, capacity-building, and resource development.
+For this 2026/2027 funding cycle this program provides one-year grant funding of up to CAD$20,000 for community-led activities, including health promotion, education, capacity-building, and resource development.

 FNHA recognizes the historical and systemic barriers to HIV services and is committed to fostering culturally safe, stigma-free, and trauma-informed spaces.
 BC First Nations communities and organizations are invited to apply for funding under the HIV Community Wellness Initiative.
 Successful applicants will receive financial support, technical assistance, and resources to implement culturally safe, community-focused health initiatives.